braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/creative_details/fullscreen.md

 ## Image Behavior

 Full-screen in-app messages (with text) will fill the entire height of a device and stay true to aspect ratio.
 Image only full-screen messages will fill the entire height of a device and crop horizontally (left and right sides) as needed.
+All full-screen in-app messages will fill the open space and status bars on "notched" devices.

 - __All images must be less than 5MB.__
 - We only accept `PNG`, `JPG`, and `GIF` file types.
 - We recommend that your images be 500KB.

 You should __always__ [preview and test your messages]({{ site.baseurl }}/user_guide/message_building_by_channel/in-app_messages/testing/) on a variety of devices to ensure that the most important areas of your image and message appear as expected.

-### Notch Support

-Notched mobile devices, where parts of the screen are blocked to hold camera or speaker ports, often distort the look and expansion of in-app messages.
-This can result in odd overlays or distortion from status bars situated on either side of the notch.

-In August 2019, Braze introduced improved support for notched devices.
-With this new behavior, our in-app messages will consider notches when expanding and filling a device.
-Where some fullscreen in-app messages will stop at the bottom limit of the notch and allow view of the status bar, our fullscreen messages will fill the notched negative spaces, including the status bar, and provide a fully immersive experience in your message.

 [3a]: {% image_buster /assets/img/full-screen-spec-notched.png %}
 [3b]: {% image_buster /assets/img/full-screen-large-viewport.png %}